Khan/guacamole/README.md

                         understanding_decimals_place_value  0.8695      0.0884
     understanding-multiplying-fractions-and-whole-numbers   0.9794      0.1425

-For more information on what these mean, check out the presentation.
+For more information on what these terms mean, check out [IRT on Wikipedia](https://en.wikipedia.org/wiki/Item_response_theory).

 ####ROC Curve
 An [ROC curve](http://en.wikipedia.org/wiki/Receiver_operating_characteristic) is a simple way of comparing models for predictive accuracy when there are binary classifications.
 When we train a model, we hold out a test set, and the ROC goes through that set of assessment and makes predictions about the accuracy of users on random questions.
 To see a ROC curve, run